Department of Computational Perception

 << back to overview

-Personal music collection keep on growing and soon basically all music is going to be available to anyone – anywhere and anytime.
+Personal music collection keep on growing and virtually all music is available to anyone – anywhere and anytime.
 Thus, the way music is used changes rapidly.
 However, the way music collections are organized and made accessible has basically remained the same, i.e., according to the hierarchical scheme (genre –) artist – album – track.
-Our goal is to overcome this limited view on music by building new graphical interfaces to visualize and to navigate in large collections.
+Our goal is to overcome this limited view on music by building new (graphical) interfaces to visualize and to navigate in large collections.
 In case you are interested in visualization of or interfaces to other types of data, we are open to your ideas.

 Intelligent Music Interfaces